Skip to main content

 A Pooler-Corridor Subdivision Hitting Its First Replacement Window

 Godley Station is a master-planned subdivision off Pooler Parkway in 31322, with most of the homes built post-2005 on builder-grade architectural shingles.
 Those shingles carry a 25-year manufacturer warranty on paper, but in Chatham County's heat, humidity, and summer thunderstorm cycles the practical service life runs closer to 18-22 years.
 The first phases off Godley Station Boulevard, near Godley Station Park, are entering the primary replacement window now.
-We reroof to a 130 mph wind spec on a 6-nail pattern.
+Each reroof is specified from the selected product's approved installation instructions, the roof deck and zones, the property's design criteria, and applicable permit requirements.

 Post-2005